-“The Office” is the fifth story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+"The Office” is the fifth story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 I want to start this story by remarking on how funny it is.
 I don’t think many people think funny when they think Alice Munro (though, of course, she is often humorous).
 This story is very funny, and yet bitter.
 We laugh, but at the same time we step away hoping we took it seriously enough.

 “The Office” is a woman’s practical attempt to follow Virginia Woolf’s advice to find “a room of one’s own.”
 We get humor in the first line, when this idea come to the woman as she’s doing domestic chores: “The solution to my life occurred to me one evening while I was ironing a shirt.”

 It’s the 1950s, and writing is not a woman’s field of work.
 And while I do think some things have changed for the better, this is still something we have to fight against.
 My wife is a writer, and this next passage perfectly encapsulates what she often goes through: